Genymobile/scrcpy/BUILD.md

 ```

 Additionally, if you want to build the server, install Java 8 from Caskroom, and
-make it avaliable from the `PATH`:
+make it available from the `PATH`:

 ```bash
 brew tap homebrew/cask-versions